Dr Sara Barker

 - Position: Associate Professor of Early Modern History

-- Areas of expertise: Early Modern France, especially late sixteenth and early seventeenth century; history of printing, books and news, particularly international works and translation.
+- Areas of expertise: Early Modern France, especially late sixteenth and early seventeenth century; history of printing, books and news, particularly international works and translation; material culture of books.

 - Email: S.K.Barker@leeds.ac.uk

 - Website: Twitter | ORCID

 After undergraduate studies at the University of Durham and an MA in Early Modern History at the University of York, I undertook my doctoral research at the University of St Andrews.
 From here, I went to Paris as a postdoctoral research fellow on the St Andrews French Vernacular Book Project.
 From 2009-2010, I was the postdoctoral research fellow on the Renaissance Cultural Crossroads project, based in the Centre for the Study of the Renaissance at the University of Warwick.
 Before joining the School of History in Leeds in September 2014, I spent four years as Lecturer in European History 1500-1750 at the University of Exeter.

 In 2012 I was elected a Fellow of the Royal Historical Society.
 I'm also an elected member of the Bibliographical Society, and a member of the Society for Renaissance Studies, and the Renaissance Society of America.
 I am Director of the Centre for the Comparative History of Print (Centre ChoP) at Leeds, and I am series editor for Manchester University Press’s Studies in Early Modern European History.
 I have been on the editorial board of Library and Information History.
 In 2019, I joined the committee for the Society for the Study of French History.
 I am also the research officer for HistoryUK.